 Of the 16 trams, which cannot operate in multiple, 13 are required to operate the seven-minute interval service during most of the day, or ten minutes for evenings and Sundays.

-The system is controlled from Metro Centre.
+The system is controlled from the Metro Centre.
 Trams are equipped with automatic train control system, passenger displays, CCTV with live display and public address.
-Stops have intercom connection with Metro Centre, and in October 2007 a £250,000 replacement programme of digital displays with real time information was completed.
+Stops have intercom connection with Metro Centre, and in October 2007 a £250,000 replacement programme of digital displays with real-time information was completed.

 Through-ticketing with Travel West Midlands buses applies on some routes and multi-mode area travel passes that include the Metro are available, promoted by Centro (corporate identity of the West Midlands Passenger Transport Executive).